Developer Guide

 What is this feature for?

-command enables users to view all expenses within the expense tracker, and even allows them to view the expenses affiliated with a certain category or timeframe, or a combination of both.
+The list command enables users to view all expenses within the expense tracker, and even allows them to view the expenses affiliated with a certain category or timeframe, or a combination of both.

 Sequence of action

-command works, here is a list of steps illustrating what occurs when LogicManager#execute()
+To aid you in understanding how exactly the list command works, here is a list of steps illustrating what occurs when LogicManager#execute() is invoked:

-We will be using the user input list c/Groceries t/week
+We will be using the user input list c/Groceries t/week as an example.

 -